NREL/psychrometricsExt/README.md

 If you built from source, all that is needed to install the extension is to start (or restart) SkySpark.
 If you downloaded a release from Github, follow these instructions to install:

-1. Copy `psychrometricsExt.pod` into the `lib/fan/` directory of your SkySpark installation.
+1. Copy `psychrometricsExt.pod` into the `lib/fan/` or, optionally, `var/lib/fan` directory
+   of your SkySpark installation.
 2. Set permissions correctly on the pod (Linux/Mac).
 3. From the command line, change directory to the SkySpark root directory.
 4. Execute `bin/fan docgen` to regenerate documentation.